Return to top

 Kashi Heart to Heart, Honey Toasted Oat / Honey Nut

-This is a good choice for a healthier alternative to Honey Nut Cheerios.
-Kashi Heart to Heart is delicious and comes in two flavors (honey nut and cinnamon).
-It’s USDA Organic Certified, non-GMO, perfectly sweet, one of the best oat cereal brands, and is crunchy and packed with whole grains.
+This is a great healthier alternative to Honey Nut Cheerios.
+Kashi Heart to Heart is delicious and comes in two flavors (Honey Nut and Cinnamon).
+It is USDA Organic Certified, non-GMO, and can support heart health.
+This is one of the best oat cereal brands because it’s perfectly sweet, crunchy, and packed with whole grains.

 Ingredients: Whole oat flour, degerminated yellow cornmeal, invert cane syrup, oat fiber, honey, salt, expeller pressed canola oil, natural flavors, iron (ferric phosphate), mixed tocopherols (vitamin E) for freshness.